1979 US Open (tennis)

-The 1979 US Open was a tennis tournament played on outdoor hard courts at the USTA National Tennis Center in New York City in New York in the United States.
+The 1979 US Open was a tennis tournament played on outdoor hard courts at the USTA National Tennis Center in New York City in the United States.
 It was the 99th edition of the US Open and the third Grand Slam tennis event of the year.
 The tournament was held from August 28 to September 9, 1979.
 John McEnroe and Tracy Austin won the singles titles.

+Chris Evert's victory over Billie Jean King in the semifinals of the women's singles tournament was the first sporting event result ever reported on ESPN.